 Like it or not, Clara has been written as arguably the most important person in The Doctor’s life… ever, so it makes sense how far he went to try and rescue her here.
 The scenes between the two are often well acted and touching, and the farewell at the end was good, though a tad annoying (I’ll get to why below).
 The idea of a “reverse Donna”, where The Doctor’s memory of her was erased rather than the other way round was a good touch.

 Even though he’s played here as quite frail and powerless, I did like the interaction between Rassilon and The Doctor.
-The reveal that Rassilon put the Doctor through those billions of years of hell makes sense given their history (especially if you follow the Eighth Doctor audios!) and the idea that once the Doctor arrived the soldiers grew the courage to over throw him at long last because it was The Doctor who ended the Time War and saved Gallifrey, Rassilon was instead trying to destroy the universe to save the Time Lord elite, makes sense as well.
+The reveal that Rassilon put the Doctor through those billions of years of hell makes sense given their history (especially if you follow the Eighth Doctor audios!) and the idea that once the Doctor arrived the soldiers grew the courage to over throw him at long last because it was The Doctor who ended the Time War and saved Gallifrey.
+Given that Rassilon was instead trying to destroy the universe to save the Time Lord elite, makes sense!

-When he stole a new TARDIS and the interior was almost a scene-for-scene recreation of the First Doctor’s TARDIS interior from the early 60s… just beautiful.
+When he stole a new TARDIS and the interior was almost a scene-for-scene recreation of the First Doctor’s TARDIS interior from the early 60s… it was just beautiful.